kotagit75/btfy/README.md

 ```

 ## 📍 Locations which is collected temperature data
-Dawn gets temperature data from multiple regions.
-The regions are as follows:
+Dawn gets temperature data from multiple locations.
+The locations are as follows:
 - Hakodate `140.7290611111111, 41.76869722222222`
 - Hirosaki `140.421492, 40.61632`
 - Sendai `140.8694166666667, 38.26819444444445`